'Misfits' plotted Valentine's Day murders in Canada mall - minister

 Police said Lindsay Kantha Souvannarath, 23, and Randall Steven Shepherd, 20, are due to appear in court on Tuesday.

-The two were arrested at Halifax airport after Souvannarath arrived from Illinois and was met by Shepherd, police said, adding that they are investigating the death of the unidentified 19-year-old man.
+The two were arrested at Halifax airport after Souvannarath arrived from Illinois and was met by Shepherd, said police, who are investigating the death of the 19-year-old man.

 "There were three long-barrelled rifles seized during the investigation and all three were seized at the residence...where the 19-year-old was found deceased," Nova Scotia RCMP Commanding Officer Brian Brennan told reporters.